Quantum-Optics-LKB/xp2nlse-ml/README.md

 ## Overview

-This repository uses a Inception-Residual Network (Inception-Resnetv2) model dedicated to the estimation of parameters within the Nonlinear Schrödinger Equation (NLSE) representing the propagation of a laser beam inside a hot Rubidium vapor cell.
+This repository uses the Inception-Residual Network (Inception-Resnetv2) model dedicated to the estimation of parameters within the Nonlinear Schrödinger Equation (NLSE) representing the propagation of a laser beam inside a hot Rubidium vapor cell.

 ## Source